- College of Osteopathic Medicine

 OED Resources for Faculty

 Use this page to find information on professional development, resources on instructional best practices, and support with educational technologies.
-If you would like one-on-one help, with anything related to teaching and learning, fill out this form, and we'll get someone who can help in touch with you.
+If you would like one-on-one help with anything related to teaching and learning, email us and we'll get in touch with you.